Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Get to it, I wanna blow stuff up!

-Okay, Rotor is a game much like Thrust with numerous tasks split into separate missions.
-We begin with a training simulator to learn the controls and how to collect items and kill enemies.
-This is a great way to understand the basics and grasp its user interface.
+Rotor is like Thrust with numerous tasks split into separate missions.
+We begin with a training simulator to learn the controls, how to collect items, and kill the many different types of enemies.
+This is a great way to understand the basics and to learn (or rather grasp) the technical user interface.
 Oh, and the training needs to be fully completed before moving on to the real missions.
+That sounds like a con but it is a good thing.

-Once it is, you can attempt each of the missions in many different environments - earlier levels are quite tame compared to the torturous ones later on.
+You can attempt each mission in many different environments - earlier levels are tame compared to the torturous ones later.
 Every cavern has antagonists (as the manual loves to say) who are enemies like Cannons, Laser Guns and Gravity Generators.
 Some can be destroyed whereas others can be temporally disabled.

 Our spaceship is a large circular craft with adequate but sluggish manoeuvrability.
 Physics plays a part, so there is gravity to consider and you can only accelerate in the current facing direction.
-All caverns are pretty vast but feel claustrophobic due to the bulky ship size - with its lacklustre abilities so feels leaden compared to Thrust or Oids.
+The caverns are vast and claustrophobic due to the ship's size and lacklustre abilities (feels leaden compared to Thrust or Oids).

 All missions follow the path of needing to complete requirements like shooting Container Pods for their contents.
-Destroying them and killing as many enemies as possible rewards lots of extra points.
-Sadly, all this is within the time constraints of limited fuel and armour.
-Once you're finished, exit coordinates detail where to go in order to escape.
+Destroying them and killing as many enemies as possible rewards extra points.
+All this is within the time constraints of limited fuel and armour.
+Once you're finished, exit coordinates detail where to go to escape.

 Simple stuff, so let's take a peep at a couple of early screenshots...